Team-Cartographer/SUITS-2024-LMCC/README.md

 # type Ctrl+C to end the program
 ```

-This will install all dependencies for NodeJS and Python, and start both the LMCC Frontend and Backend Servers.
+This will install all dependencies for NodeJS and Python, and start both the LMCC Frontend and Backend Servers on network-public URLs.
+You can use these for testing or for development.

 If you would like to open the 3 pages (SUITS TSS Server, LMCC Frontend, LMCC Backend), do the script with the `--open` argument: